Sister Ray

-"Sister Ray" is a song by the Velvet Underground that closes side two of their 1968 album White Light/White Heat.
-The lyrics are by Lou Reed, with music composed by John Cale, Sterling Morrison, Maureen Tucker and Reed.
+"Sister Ray" is a song by American rock band the Velvet Underground from their 1968 album White Light/White Heat.
+The lyrics are by Lou Reed, with music composed by Reed and bandmates John Cale, Sterling Morrison, and Maureen Tucker.

-The song concerns drug use, violence, homosexuality, and transvestism.
+The lyrics concern drug use, violence, homosexuality, and transvestism.
 Reed said of the lyrics: "it has eight characters in it and this guy gets killed and nobody does anything.
 It was built around this story that I wrote about this scene of total debauchery and decay.
 I like to think of 'Sister Ray' as a transvestite smack dealer.
 The situation is a bunch of drag queens taking some sailors home with them, shooting up on smack and having this orgy when the police appear."
 Lou Reed also stated "'Sister Ray' was about a gay dealer".

 At 17 minutes and 29 seconds, it is the longest song on White Light/White Heat, taking up most of the second side of the record, as well as the longest song in the Velvet Underground's studio discography.

 Rock critic Lester Bangs wrote in 1970, "The early Velvets had the good sense to realize that whatever your capabilities, music with a simple base structure was the best.
 Thus, 'Sister Ray' evolved from a most basic funk riff seventeen minutes into stark sound structures of incredible complexity."

 Recording

 "Sister Ray" was recorded in one take.
 The band agreed to accept whatever faults occurred during recording, resulting in over 17 minutes of improvised material.
 The song was recorded with Reed on lead vocals and lead guitar, Morrison on rhythm guitar, Tucker on drums, and Cale on a Vox Continental organ routed through a distorted guitar amplifier.
 Morrison remarked that he was amazed at the volume of Cale's organ during the recording and that he had switched the guitar pickup on his Fender Stratocaster from the bridge position to the neck position to get "more oomph".
-The song features no bass guitar because Cale, who usually played bass or viola, played organ on the take.
-The band had a sponsorship from Vox amplifiers, which allowed use of top-of-the-line amps and distortion pedals to create a distorted, noisy sound.
+The song has no bass guitar.
+The band had a sponsorship from Vox amplifiers, which allowed them use of the Continental and top-of-the-line amplifiers and distortion pedals.

 Reed wrote the song on a train going to New York from Connecticut.
-After the opening sequence, which is a modally flavored I-VII-IV G-F-C chord progression, much of the song is led by Cale and Reed exchanging percussive chords and noise for over ten minutes, similar to avant-jazz.
+After the opening sequence, which is a Mixolydian I-VII-IV G-F-C chord progression, much of the song is led by Cale and Reed exchanging percussive chords and noise for over ten minutes.
 Reed recalled that recording engineer Gary Kellgren walked out while recording the song: "The engineer said, 'I don't have to listen to this.
 I'll put it in record, and then I'm leaving.
 When you're done, come get me.'"